mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetupWPwithNginx/index.md

 language: en
 ---

-### Install Wordpress host with Nginx
+### Change permalink settings with Wordpress host and Nginx

-You can setup a Wordpress host to use Nginx in a few steps.
-More nformation information about using Wordpress with Nginx can be found [here](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/){:target="_blank"}.
+Changing the permalink settings in Wordpress when using Nginx will result in a 404 error when viewing your site.
+Add the following line to your "try files:" text box in Settings > Hosts > Nginx settings to fix this issue.

  {% highlight php %}
+  $uri $uri/ /index.php?$args;
  {% endhighlight %}

+ More information about using Wordpress with Nginx can be found [here](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/){:target="_blank"}.